harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 ## You're Finished!

-You have configured NVM to manage two versions of NodeJS.
+You have configured NVM to manage two versions of Node.js.
 To top it off, you installed Git to make sure you never lose any of your code changes.
 Congratulations!

-I am working on several more NodeJS tutorials that will make use of this one as a prerequisite.
+I am working on several more Node.js tutorials that will make use of this one as a prerequisite.
 Come back in a few days for more.

 <br />
 <br />